a1383n/Wallpaper-Tank-App/README.md

 # Wallpaper-Tank-App
-A wallpaper management system in website and show on android application
+A wallpaper management system in server-side and show on android application